turbomaze/secure-whistle/README.md

 ## Development

 This project uses Python and Flask.
-Ensure you have flask installed and then run the following commands.
+Ensure you have flask/requests/tinydb installed and then run the following commands.

 1. First time only: `cp run.sh.example run.sh` and update the secrets.
+2. Make an empty `db.json` file if it doesn't exist for TinyDB.
-2. `./run.sh`
+3. `./run.sh`

 ## License